erikrose/nose-progressive/README.rst

   Color of de-emphasized text (like editor shortcuts) in tracebacks.
 An ANSI color expressed as a number 0-15.
 Equivalent environment variable:
   ``NOSE_PROGRESSIVE_DIM_COLOR``.
+``--progressive-with-styling``
+  nose-progressive automatically omits bold and color formatting when its output is directed to a non- terminal.
+Specifying ``--progressive-with-styling`` forces such styling to be output regardless.

 Caveats and Known Bugs
 ======================